drfurqan/FL-Essentials/README.md

 FLE Library is implemented in C++ (but provides both a C and a C++ish interface).
 The directory structure is: <br/>

--  /applications (desktop applications developed in FLE) <br/>
+-  /examples (Examples to illustrate possible use cases for FLE)
+-  /include/FLE (Public header C and C++ header files) <br/>
+-  /include/FLE/Math (Classes for 3D math and OpenGL programming)
+-  /lib (Weblinks for Static libraries for VS2013, VS2015) <br/>
 -  /src	 (Source code) <br/>
--  /include (Public header C and C++ header files) <br/>
--  /include/math (Classes for 3D math and OpenGL programming)
--  /lib (Weblink of Static libraries for VS2013, VS2015) <br/>
--  /samples (Examples to illustrate possible use cases for FLE)
 <br/>

 ## Building